AutodeskGames/stingray-docs/source/interactive_help/source_access/getting_started/managing_source/cloning_and_submodules.md

 ## I'm getting submodule errors!

-When you clone or update your Stingray repository, your git client may report errors about updating submodules, or about being unable to access the `https://git.autodesk.com` repository.
+When you clone or update the main source code repository, your git client may report errors about updating submodules, or about being unable to access the `https://git.autodesk.com` repository.
 As long as these errors refer to the `stingray-internal` repository, or submodule repositories for consoles that you don't have access to, you can safely ignore these errors.
 They won't prevent you from getting any code that you need.

 To avoid seeing these errors in future: